Brown-banded rail

 The brown-banded rail (Lewinia mirifica) is a species of bird in the family Rallidae.

-It is endemic to the Philippines, known from Luzon and Samar.
+It is endemic to the Philippines found on the island of Luzon.
 Details about its life and breeding are not known.
 Its habitat is listed to be cloudforest, near pine forest and undisturbed river swamp and is found at 500–2,250 meters.
 It is largely known from migration records of 200 sightings from 1965 to 1970 at Dalton Pass so it is thought to be migratory.
-The most recent sighting was in 2001 and the call is described as "frog-like accelerating series of clicking notes".
+The most recent sighting was in 2012 and the call is described as "frog-like accelerating series of clicking notes".
 The threats are not exactly known but it has been and is continuing to be hunted at Dalton Pass.

+Description and taxonomy

+EBird describes the bird as "A mysterious medium-sized rail, possibly of foothill or montane grassy areas and forests.
+Dark brown above with a pale gray chest, a whitish throat, a barred belly, blackish legs, and a fairly long, curved reddish bill.
+Little known in life and mainly seen at a banding station, suggesting local migration.
+Similar to Slaty-breasted and Buff-banded Rails, but Luzon has a fairly unpatterned back, a longer, thinner bill, and no rufous on the head.
+Voice little known, although when distressed, gives a sharp "kwik!" and various squeals.